Esther

 So, the king's expert doesn't quote any law that the queen broke but points out the fact that all of the men in the kingdom will lose control of their wives.
 The expert also points out that it is going to start immediately so they have to act promptly.

-'Therefore, if it pleases the king, let him issue a royal decree and let it be written in the laws of Persia and Media, which cannot be repealed, that Vashti is never again to enter the presence of King Xerxes.
-Also let the king give her royal position to someone else who is better than she.'
+If it pleases his majesty, let him issue a royal decree - and let it be written as one of the laws of the Persians and Medes, which are irrevocable - that Vashti is never again to be admitted into the presence of King Achashverosh, and that the king give her royal position to someone better than she.

 Memucan continues to counsel the king by giving him an answer to his problem.
 That answer is for the king to replace the queen with another.
 Up to this point, it doesn't seem like these events have anything to do with God or His people.
 But, you can almost feel God at work behind the scenes putting His people in place.
 The same thing is true in our lives today as we may not see all that God is doing but we can be assured that He is at work looking out for His children.